 “Over the next five to 10 years, we will help fuel an aerospace revolution that will change our world,” says David Shaw, the university’s vice president for research and economic development.

-As a National Center for Excellence for the Federal Aviation Administration, Mississippi State is leading a research team comprising 20 research universities and more than 100 government and industry partners.
+As a National Center of Excellence for the Federal Aviation Administration, Mississippi State is leading a research team comprising 20 research universities and more than 100 government and industry partners.
 This Alliance for System Safety of UAS through Research Excellence is known as ASSURE, and the team’s central purpose is to write the rulebook for unmanned aircraft.

 Expanding UAS technology means billions of dollars in economic impact across the country along with thousands of high-tech jobs.
 Through experience gained from the ASSURE center’s hands-on research and testing opportunities, MSU students are positioning themselves to fill these jobs.